civictechdc/codefordc.github.com/blog/_posts/2016-11-17-start-nonprofit.md

 ### File for an exemption

+Cost: $275.00

 Now that you have an EIN, you can file for exempt status.
 The [IRS publication](https://www.irs.gov/pub/irs-pdf/p4220.pdf) quoted above is a decent primer, and there are also legal-ish [instructions for Form 1023](https://www.irs.gov/pub/irs-pdf/i1023.pdf).
 However, if you don't expect to receive more than $50,000 in any of the next 3 years, you can file [Form 1023-EZ](https://www.irs.gov/uac/about-form-1023ez) instead.
-It appears that you can file the 1023-EZ only online by searching for it on pay.gov.
+It appears that you can only file the 1023-EZ online, and can only access it by searching for it on [pay.gov](https://pay.gov/).

 ## 5. File tax stuff with DC